 In the poem, the speaker says that despite being blind, Helen Keller found light in the darkness around her.
 Here, the speaker refers to an inner light that Helen Keller discovered within herself.
 The ‘inner light’ is actually the light of hope and strength she found while struggling in a world full of darkness and hopelessness.
 The speaker claims that this newly discovered light is, in fact, the brightest of all the existing lights in the world.

 The speaker then tells the reader that though Helen Keller was unable to see the loveliness of the world, she found that liveliness ‘within herself’.
-Here, the speaker wants to say that her disability to see and hear eventually led her to listen to the mysteries of her soul and see its immortal beauty.
+Here, the speaker wants to say that her inability to see and hear eventually led her to listen to the mysteries of her soul and see its immortal beauty.
 He asserts that she was, indeed, a gifted person who could see what others couldn’t.

 Furthermore, the speaker says that after learning from her own experiences, Helen Keller taught the world to learn from ‘inner power’, the power of immortal spirit.
 It is only this power that will lead them to ultimate success.